 Staying Safe on the Road

-If you’re traveling during the outbreak, you may come into contact with people who are carrying the Coronavirus—even if they exhibit no obvious symptoms.
 Any time you stop for gas, restock on groceries, or even take a short break at a rest stop, always wash your hands with soap and water for at least 20 seconds before you re-enter the RV.
-And while it’s convenient to have hand sanitizer around, hot water and soap has actually proven to be more effective at eliminating germs.
-Be cognizant of when and where you take your shoes off as well, and always wash your hands immediately after removing your shoes.
+And while it’s convenient to have hand sanitizer around, hot water and soap is more effective at eliminating germs.
+Be cognizant of when and where you take your shoes off, and always wash your hands immediately after removing your shoes.